chepalitos/install_arch/readme.md

 ls /sys/firmware/efi/efivars
 ```

-Ensure your network interface is listed and enabled, for example with ip-link(8):
+Ensure your network interface is listed and enabled:
 ```
 ip link
 ```